stablekernel/aqueduct/source/docs/auth/authorizer.md

 }
 ```

-In the above controller, it's impossible for a user to access another user's posts without having an access token granted by them.
+In the above controller, it's impossible for a user to access another user's posts.

 `Authorization` objects also retain the scope of an access token so that a controller can make more granular decisions about the information/action in the endpoint.
 Checking whether an `Authorization` has access to a particular scope is accomplished by either looking at the list of its `scopes` or using `authorizedForScope`: